-(d) Break class into small groups of 4-5 and ask each group to create a series of rhythms to play together.
-When they practice and "perform" their rhythmic sounds, with or without drums or rhythms sticks, ask them to move their bodies as if they were playing large taiko drums.
-Practice kata (the wide stance) and listening to their group.
+d) Break the class up into small groups of 4-5 and ask each group to create a series of rhythms to play together.
+When they practice and "perform" their rhythmic sounds, with or without drums or rhythm sticks, ask them to move their bodies as if they were playing large taiko drums.
+Practice kata (the wide stance) and listen to their group.